gskbyte/android-gskbyte-utils/README.md

 - Double sparse array: a map with integer keys, with fast access per key but also per value.

+### Bitmap stuff ###

+- BitmapManager class: manages bitmaps referenced by their path and depending on their location (resources, assets, private directory or external directory).
+Loads images using lazy load.
+- ReferencedBitmaps: class used to reference subsets of a BitmapManager, allowing to have just a BitmapManager per application.
+- IndexedBitmaps: same functionality as ReferencedBitmaps, allowing to refer to bitmaps by index.

 ### Views / Interface components ###

 - BitmapColorizer: useful class to colorize a Bitmap.
 Simplifies getting lots of colorized copies of an android.graphics.Bitmap object.
 Supports different color configurations and transparency.